Irrational Man (film): Plot

 The judge dies from cyanide poisoning.
 Abe feels reborn, telling himself he has finally done something worthwhile by ridding the world of an evil man.
 His and Jill's friendship blossoms into a romance.
 Roy learns of the relationship and breaks up with Jill.

-Despite Abe's careful planning, Jill and Rita, who are friendly, begin to suspect Abe's involvement in the murder after piecing together clues, such as the missing key and Abe's presence in the chemistry lab.
-Rita decides that even if he is guilty, she wants to leave her husband and move to Spain with Abe.
+Despite Abe's careful planning, Jill and Rita, who are friendly, begin to suspect Abe's involvement in the murder after piecing together clues, such as the missing key and the student's account of seeing Abe in the chemistry lab.
+Rita decides that even if he is guilty, she wants to leave Paul and move to Spain with Abe.

 An increasingly suspicious Jill breaks into Abe's house through a window and discovers incriminating notes scrawled in Dostoevsky's Crime and Punishment, citing the murdered judge's name, references to Raskolnikov, and Hannah Arendt's quote on the "banality of evil".
 When Jill confronts him, Abe admits his guilt, and she ends their romance.
 When an innocent man is accused of the crime, Jill pressures Abe to surrender himself to the police, warning him that she will report him.

 Having lately begun to appreciate life, Abe tries to murder Jill by shoving her down an elevator shaft but trips and falls down the shaft to his death.
 Some time later, Jill, who has reconciled with Roy, stares out at the sea and reflects on her experiences with Abe, asserting that the trauma has lessened in intensity with time but can resurface.